The brightness of the scene you want to photograph

 When photographers talk about exposure, they are merely talking about image brightness.
 Scene luminance is the base of image brightness, because as you have learned above, the scene can get darker pretty quick without you even realizing by how much.

 The exposure value takes that influence into account.
-It represents any combination of a camera’s shutter speeds and f-numbers that create the same exposure (or image brightness if you will) at a given scene luminance.
+It represents any combination of a camera’s shutter speeds and aperture-numbers that create the same exposure at a given scene luminance.

 Exposure thereby of course only refers to the brightness of the image, not to the look (which can be different in regard to depth of focus, etc.).